xavierjefferson/XavierJefferson.JsonPathParser/readme.md

 If you need help ask questions at [Stack Overflow](http://stackoverflow.com/questions/tagged/jsonpath).
 Tag the question 'jsonpath' and 'C#'.

 JsonPath expressions always refer to a JSON structure in the same way as XPath expression are used in combination with an XML document.
-The "root member object" in JsonPath is always referred to as `$` regardless if it is an object or array.
+The "root member object?" in JsonPath is always referred to as `$` regardless if it is an object? or array.

 JsonPath expressions can use the dot–notation